 Local online advertising is big business being targeted by large corporations like Yodle.
-They offer local advertising specials to small businesses with a “legal guarantee”.
-They guarantee you will be on the first page of Google in your town for vertical specific keywords within 60 -90 days or you don’t pay the monthly fees.
+They offer local advertising specials to small companies with a “legal guarantee.”
+They guarantee you will be on the first page of Google in your town for vertical-specific keywords within 60 -90 days or you don’t pay the monthly fees.

 How Much Does Yodle Cost? | Yodle Pricing | Yodle Fees

-The cost for the Yodle package outlined above is $179.00 per town, per month, and no set-up fee.
-If you visit the Yodle website for pricing you will be directed to a squeeze page (a page designed to acquire your contact info) before you get answers.
-You pay only for the first two – three months, then only the months you are on the front page of Google.
-However, their legal guarantee does not cover the first 2-3 months, you have to pay for those.
+The cost for the Yodle package outlined above is $179.00 per/town, per/month, and no set-up fee.
+If you visit the Yodle website for pricing, you will be directed to a squeeze page (a page designed to acquire your contact info) before you get answers.
+You pay only for the first two-three months, then just the months you are on the front page of Google.
+However, their legal guarantee does not cover the first 2-3 months; you have to pay for those.

 The gist of what I have been hearing from their customers is that they get you on the first page for keywords that just don’t convert to leads or customers.
-These concerns have been reported by people that signed on for a $450.00 a month package.
+Concerns reported by people that signed on for a $450.00 a month package.

 After three months they have spent close to $1400.00 and have not got enough new customers to break even.
 They then bailout taking the loss.
 Then they are left trying to reclaim their own Local Google Maps and Bing Listings.
 Yodle claimed them during this time and changed their phone number to a Yodle tracking number.

 It takes longer than three months for most campaigns to become effective.
-It appears that Yodle is not properly setting customer expectations.
-Their sales staff is more interested in getting the sale than properly and honestly setting expectations.
+It appears that Yodle is not correctly setting customer expectations.
+Their sales staff is more interested in getting the sale than honestly and adequately setting expectations.

-I am going to mix the pro’s and con’s of doing your local online advertising with Yodle
+PRO’s and CON’s of doing your local online advertising with Yodle

 There are many negatives to this, which include: